ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 When you work with code that is designed to multitask, it is often difficult to modify this code without having an unintentional effect on other aspects of the software.

-Imagine trying to create a model of the economy, which is a complex web of interconnected interactions.
-Creating 'abstractions' in the form of classes or functions that try to model multiple aspects of the economy at once might seem helpful, but when used incorrectly might instead add to the complexity.

 Imagine trying to build a model of a country's public health system, which involves many interconnected factors—disease surveillance, healthcare access, vaccination rates, and more.
 Creating large, all-encompassing abstractions (like a single `PublicHealthSystem` class or function) might seem efficient, but can quickly become overwhelming and hard to manage.

 For instance, a class called `CountryHealthProfile` might aim to model everything from infection rates to hospital capacity.
 As more responsibilities are added, the class becomes bloated and difficult to maintain.